 He drove down to Montgomery, shook hands with Cartoon Carl, looked into the WSFA cameras and spoke his mind.
 The southern gentleman thing had its place, but this was ridiculous.
 They rolled the clip.

 “I wonder if No. 84 thought he was on defense because he made one of the finest tackles on Yearout I’ve ever seen.”

 Yikes.
 Whoa.
 What?
 Hold up.
 Hang on.
 Did Shug—SHUG—actually say that?
 Yes, he said that.
 Auburn people loved it.
 The Birmingham News didn’t.

-“Best Shug Hadn’t Said It” ran the Monday headline, sports editor Benny Marshall taking Shug to task for publicly airing his nothing-to-gain grievances to a state still thrilling to the sights and sounds of Stabler’s “sensational sortie” through the magical mud.
+“Best Shug Hadn’t Said It” was the Monday headline.
+Sports editor Benny Marshall took Shug to task for publicly airing his nothing-to-gain grievances to a state still thrilling to the sights and sounds of Stabler’s “sensational sortie” through the magical mud.
 Besides, the film Marshall had managed to examine didn’t show anything conclusive as to what exactly happened to “Auburn’s fine captain.”
-Yes, Dixon did appear to be across the back of Yearout’s legs as he went down, Marshall wrote, but you know..
+Yes, Dixon did appear to be across the back of Yearout’s legs as he went down, Marshall wrote, but you know…

 When Shug’s sass hit the AP wire a few days later, Bear changed his tune.